PantalaLabs/taste-flavor/cmp-eng.md

 1. -6 samples: Can be any sound, kick, hats, snares, pads, ambients.
 All must be recorded with: 24bit / 44100kh and must have the final volume already processed.
 In the case of Kick and Bass, if played at the same time, they should be sent already mixed.

-2. -a grid pattern: a 64 step grid organized in 4ppqn / 4 steps by Beat.
+2. -a grid pattern or a MIDI file: a 64 step grid organized in 4ppqn / 4 steps by Beat.
 It could even be a picture of Ableton or another DAW with the firing sequence of the samples.
 See Annex I

 3. -a fantasy name: A fancy name for your mood: Gibran Solomao-Walking on the Moon.